The second option in the Rules tab of your data garden are the rules that apply to Mutating records.

 By adding the rule to this section, any record that changes status, gets updated with the name of your new manager.
 The old records are not affected, since they don't change status anymore.

 This is just one example, of course the possibilities are endless.
-The most important criteria for using this section of rules, is that you only want to impact records of which the status (New, Active, Completed) changes.
+The most important criteria for using this section of rules, is that you only want to impact records that are going to be updated by the respondent.